Learn how to do the basic macrame knots for beginners in this step by step guide!

 When you’re first starting to learn macrame, it can be overwhelming trying to figure out how to do all the different types of macrame knots.

-The most important macrame knots for beginners to learn are the larks head knot, square knot, and double half hitch knot.
+The five most important macrame knots for beginners to learn are the lark’s head knot, cow hitch knot, square knot, double half hitch knot, and the wrapping knot.

-After you master those, you’ll want to learn some intermediate knots like the vertical double half hitch and diagonal double half hitch.
+After you master those basic knots, you’ll want to learn some intermediate knots like the berry knot, vertical double half hitch, and diagonal double half hitch.

-I’ve included a few videos, and also a step by step written guide with photos in this list of macrame knots to get you started off right!
+I’ve included a few videos, and also a step by step written guide with photos in this list of common knots to get you started off right!

 To tie a Vertical Larks Head Knot to the right, take the cord on the right and bend it in front of the left cord in an “L” shape.
 Then bring the end of the right cord behind and through the loop.